-When people accept the scientific consensus on climate change, they more likely to believe that climate change is happening, human-caused and a significant threat (Van der Linden, Leiserowitz, Feinberg, & Maibach, 2015).
+When people understand the scientific consensus on climate change, they are more likely to accept climate science, more likely to worry about climate change, and more likely to believe that people should take action.
+This is particularly true among conservatives (van der Linden, Leiserowitz, & Maibach, 2019).

 Be warm.
 Scientists are generally judged as competent but not warm.
 As a result, people envy them, and this hurts their trustworthiness (Fiske & Dupree, 2013).
 Convey warmth by showing concern for people and the environment.